 Elizabeth Oommen George

 AI detectors and AI detection have become an unavoidable part of academic writing today.
-Universities are using it, journals are experimenting with it, and students and researchers are increasingly encountering AI scores attached to their work, often without much explanation.
+Universities and journals are experimenting with it, and students and researchers are increasingly encountering AI scores attached to their work.
 But as AI detection tools become more widespread, so do their limitations: false positives are common, original work is flagged, and language editing or polishing can be mistaken for misconduct.
-Amid evolving AI …
+Amid evolving AI use guidelines, authors are often left navigating uncertainty, …

 Part of one of Africa’s most research-intensive universities, the Faculty of Health Sciences at the University of Pretoria has collaborated with Paperpal to support its staff and students in balancing their research and academic obligations.
 This partnership aims to accelerate research processes and improve the likelihood of publication in reputable …